Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Measuring your height and body weight.

-Mastering the simplest ways to provide the first first aid.
+Mastering the simplest methods of providing first aid first aid.

 Biology.
 Living organism grade 6 (35 hours, 1 hour per week)

 Section 1.
-Structure and properties of living organisms (11 h)
+Structure and properties of living organisms (11 hours)

 Topic 1.1.
-Basic properties of living organisms (1 h)
+Basic properties of living organisms (1 hour)

 Determination of the composition of wheat seeds.

 Topic 1.3.
 The structure of plant and animal cells.
-Cell - living system(2 h)
+Cell - living system(2 hours)

-A cell is an elementary living unit.
-Non-nuclear and nuclear cells.
-The structure and functions of the nucleus, cytoplasm and its organelles.
+A cell is the elementary unit of living things.
+Nucleated and nuclear cells.
+Structure and functions of the nucleus, cytoplasm and its organelles.
 Chromosomes, their meaning.
 Differences in the structure of plant and animal cells.

 The structure of cells of living organisms (on ready-made micropreparations).

 Division is the most important property of cells.
 The importance of division for the growth and development of a multicellular organism.
 Two types of division.
 Division is the basis for the reproduction of organisms.
-The main types of cell division.
+Basic types of cell division.
 Mitosis.
-The main stages of mitosis.
+Main stages of mitosis.
 The essence of meiosis and its biological significance.

 Demonstration